nyc-cto/tms/translation_service/README.md

 This program can be called by specifying the mode, paths, and translator to be used.
 ```
-# For serge_pull_ts, only the mode and paths are needed
+# For serge_pull_ts, only the mode and paths are needed.
+# Replace the example paths below with correct paths for your project.
 python serge_ts_connector.py --mode pull_ts --serge_ts path/to/serge/ts --ts_serge_copy path/to/ts_serge_copy --ts_inbox path/to/ts_inbox --ts_outbox path/to/ts_outbox

-# For serge_push_ts, the translator should also be specified unless using the default (caps) translator
+# For serge_push_ts, in addition to the mode and paths, the translation_api (and google_key_path if using google) also need to be specified.
+# If the translation_api is not specified, a caps translator (used for testing) will be used, which simply capitalizes all text
+# Replace the example paths below with correct paths for your project.
 python serge_ts_connector.py --mode push_ts --serge_ts path/to/serge/ts --ts_serge_copy path/to/ts_serge_copy --ts_inbox path/to/ts_inbox --ts_outbox path/to/ts_outbox --translation_api google --google_key_path path/to/TranslationGoogleKey.json
 ```